 The SFDR came into effect in March 2021.
 Since then, financial market participants and financial advisors have been expected to disclose the following:

-Financial market participants and financial advisors have until the end of June 2023 to disclose mandatory and additional PAI indicators in their PAI Statement (covering the calendar year 2022).
+Financial market participants and financial advisors had until the end of June 2023 to disclose mandatory and additional PAI indicators in their PAI Statement (covering the calendar year 2022).

-The Sustainable Finance Disclosure Regulation deadline is approaching and it's important to meet its requirements to not risk any non-compliance penalties.
+The Sustainable Finance Disclosure Regulation is enforced and it's important to meet its requirements to not risk any non-compliance penalties.

-At Apiday, we built a tool to help you understand and comply with the Sustainable Finance Disclosure Regulation by generating all disclosures required.
+At Apiday, our tool is designed to simplify your compliance with the Sustainable Finance Disclosure Regulation (SFDR) by generating all the required disclosures.

 It's important to meet SFDR requirements to not risk any non-compliance penalties!